 2014 (Phase I)

-Colab member Andrea Callard joined with moving image archivists Rebecca Fraimow, Julia Kim, and Kristin MacDonough to form the XFR Collective.
-The organization ran an initial six-month test phase to develop and troubleshoot its model.
-During this phase the group partnered with and transferred tapes for Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and Colab, and gave several presentations about the work.
-It also established itself as a 501(c)3.
+COLAB member Andrea Callard and moving image archivists Rebecca Fraimow, Julia Kim, and Kristin MacDonough met regularly to form the XFR Collective.
+Pamela Vizner joined us.
+We ran an initial six-month test phase to develop and troubleshoot an organizational model.
+During this phase, we partnered with artists and organizations in need of tape transfers.
+They included Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and COLAB.
+We gave several presentations about the work. and established the XFR Collective as a 501(c)3.

 2015 (Phase II)

-In 2015, Fraimow, MacDonough, and Kim all left NYC for job-related reasons, and the group recruited new members.
-The group continued to transfer tapes, conduct outreach, and give presentations about its work.
+In 2015, Fraimow, MacDonough, and Kim left NYC for new jobs in other cities and new members arrived to continue the work.
+XFR Collective continued to transfer tapes, conduct outreach, and give presentations about its work.
 After a daylong retreat in September, the group expanded the organizational mission statement to reflect the full scope of our evolving work.
 The collective also installed a transfer station at the MIX Experimental Film Festival, digitizing tapes live during the week-long event.
 (See this article for more details about this residency.)
 Partners in this phase included the Educational Video Center (EVC) La MaMa Experimental Theatre Club, WITNESS, and Le Petit Versailles Garden.

 2016 (Phase III)